DavidHGillen/Satisfactory_ModelingTools/README.md

 But we still want them to look like the materials the game uses, we're going to rip some content from the game and then configure Substance to use it.
 This will let us paint the same vanilla metals onto our meshes.

-1. Boot up UModel and rip the following folder, you can right click and export the whole folder all at once
+1. Boot up FModel and rip the following folder, you can right click and export the whole folder all at once (`Save Folder's Packages Textures`)
     * `Game > FactoryGame > Buildable > ~Shared > Material > Resources`
-2. Export these as `.TGA`s, list the export directory as the root folder for this project repo
+2. Export these as `.PNG`s, list the export directory as the root folder for this project repo
 3. Once the export is done the root should have a new folder called `Game` and matching sub folders to the paths above
 4. Now open up `CommonFactoryMaterials.sbs` in Substance Designer and find the `Explorer` window
 5. Look for the Publish `.sbar` button, usually in the top left `Explorer` window